kyg0910/kyg0910.github.io/_pages/Service.md

 ## Reviewer
 ### Journal (number of submissions)
+- Biostatistics (1)
-- Journal of the American Statistical Association (1)
+- Computational Statistics (1)
 - Expert Systems with Applications (43)
+- International Journal of Computer Assisted Radiology and Surgery (3)
 - JAMA Psychiatry (2)
+- Journal of Computing Science and Engineering (3)
+- Journal of Statistical Theory and Practice (1)
+- Journal of the American Statistical Association (1)
+- Journal of the Korean Statistical Society (2)
-- Biostatistics (1)
+- NeuroImage (1)
 - Physica A: Statistical Mechanics and its Applications (1)
 - Statistics and Data Science in Imaging (2)
-- International Journal of Computer Assisted Radiology and Surgery (3)
-- Journal of the Korean Statistical Society (2)
-- Journal of Computing Science and Engineering (3)
-- Journal of Statistical Theory and Practice (1)

 ### Conference (year)
 - Conference on Neural Information Processing Systems (2026)
+- International Conference on Artificial Intelligence and Statistics (2022, 2023, and 2026)
 - International Conference on Machine Learning (2022)
-- International Conference on Artificial Intelligence and Statistics (2022, 2023, and 2026)